-As confident as I am, I think I’ve been beat.
+It seems like there’s someone out there that has me beat when it comes to confidence.
 There is someone out there who likes what he likes, and is not at all ashamed of saying so.
-The person whom I’m discussing is TokenDuelist, the author of the webcomic Boss Rush Society.
+That person is TokenDuelist, the author of the webcomic Boss Rush Society.
 TokenDuelist posts to his DeviantArt account with furry lesbian art, MLP characters (at least one work of which being lesbian art), Pokemon fan art of a ten-year-old with huge breasts, and a bare-breasted woman pawing at a blurred-out banana.
 That he is a male should be evident considering the nature of the DeviantArt material described.
 He also posted a picture of himself using the same DeviantArt account.
 That’s some confidence, there.

-Boss Rush Society stars Giga, a young man who enters a battle tournament, but shows up late, and the tournament starts without him.
-When he does show up, there’s only one contestant remaining, and he’s permitted entry, leaving him only having to face one weakened and tired opponent to trounce before being crowned the winner of the tournament.
-Already, I find myself wanting to see him lose, especially considering his opponent has a far cooler design.
-However, no, he wins the tournament.
-Already, this comic is infuriating me.
+Boss Rush Society stars Lucas (a.k.a.
+Giga), a young man who enters a battle tournament, but shows up late, and the tournament starts without him.
+When he does show up, there’s only one contestant remaining, and he’s permitted entry, leaving him only having one weakened and tired opponent to trounce before being crowned the winner of the tournament.
+Which, predictably enough, he does.
+Isn’t that every layabout’s fantasy?
+Getting the prize just for showing up and saying his ABCs.

 The art style can be likened to a combination of manga and the work of Phil and Kaja Foglio (but not in a good way).
 There is an obvious problem with proportions, and that is particularly evident in the first panel of this page, where the claw game is taller than the woman standing in front of it, but the woman is much taller than the arcade machines right next to them.
 There are other, similar problems, but I think you’d see them if you were to read the comic for yourself.